Open Academic Positions

 Applicants should submit a letter outlining their research plans, pedagogical initiatives and teaching philosophy; a curriculum vitae; and contact information for at least three referees.
 All materials must be received no later than December 1, 2020.
 All materials should be submitted digitally to Interfolio at the following website: http://apply.interfolio.com/79020

 Any questions should be directed to email@example.com.

 MIT is an equal employment opportunity employer.
-All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.
+All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of citizenship, race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.